 - Group 1: accounts held abroad where the total balance of all the accounts exceeds €50,000.
-This includes bank, savings and deposit accounts where you are the account holder or have had authorisation over the funds during 2013.
+This includes bank, savings and deposit accounts where you are the account holder or have had authorisation over the funds during the previous year.

 - Group 2: other assets and pensions held abroad exceeding €50,000 in value.
 This includes bonds, stocks and shares, dividends, life insurance, pension plans and annuities.
-You are in this category if they have either a total value or a surrender value on the 31st December 2013 of €50,000 or more.
+You are in this category if they have either a total value or a surrender value on the 31st December of the previous year of €50,000 or more.

 - Group 3: property or business premises abroad.
 This applies to you if you live in Spain but still own a business or house in another country whose purchase value was more than €50,000.